TURROKS/Maltego_WhatsMyName/README.md

 ## Disclaimer

 This tool is provided for educational purposes only.
-It is designed to promote understanding and learning of OSINT (Open Source Intelligence) techniques and methodologies.
-It should not be used for illegal activities, and the author does not support or condone illegal or unethical actions.
+It is designed to promote understanding and learning of OSINT (Open Source Intelligence) techniques and methodologies. **It should not be used for illegal activities, and the author does not support or condone illegal or unethical actions.**

 The author is not responsible or liable for any misuse of this tool, including any damage, consequences, or violations of laws or agreements resulting from the inappropriate use of this tool. **By using this tool, you agree to this disclaimer and assume full responsibility for your actions.**

+### OPSEC (Operational Security)

+Please also be aware that the requests generated to each website will be local requests, I highly recommend using a VPN to protect your privacy and security.

 Happy OSINTing!